kalinga.ai

 How to Build an End-to-End Model Optimization Pipeline with NVIDIA Model Optimizer and FastNAS Pruning

-NVIDIA Model Optimizer FastNAS pruning pipeline diagram showing model compression workflow
+model optimization pipeline NVIDIA Model Optimizer FastNAS pruning pipeline diagram showing model compression workflow

 Build a deployment-ready deep learning model using NVIDIA Model Optimizer’s FastNAS pruning — from baseline training to fine-tuned compression, all in one pipeline.